Mizuna: Description and use

 Possessing dark green, serrated leaves, mizuna is described as having, when raw, a "piquant, mild peppery flavor...slightly spicy, but less so than arugula."
-It is also used in stir-fries, soups, and nabemono (Japanese hot pots).
+It is also used in stir-fries, soups, and nabemono (Japanese hot pot).

 Varieties

 In addition to the term mizuna (and its alternates) being applied to at least two different species of Brassica, horticulturalists have defined and named a number of varieties.
 For example, a resource provided by Cornell University and the United States Department of Agriculture lists sixteen varieties including "Early Mizuna", "Kyona Mizuna", "Komatsuna Mizuna", "Vitamin Green Mizuna", "Kyoto Mizuna", "Happy Rich Mizuna", "Summer Fest Mizuna", "Tokyo Early Mizuna", "Mibuna Mizuna", "Red Komatsuna Mizuna", "Waido Mizuna" and "Purple Mizuna".
-There is also a variety known as pink mizuna.
+There is also a variety known as "pink mizuna".

 Cultivation

 Mizuna has been cultivated in Japan since ancient times.
 Mizuna was successfully grown in the International Space Station in 2019.
-It grows in hardiness zones 4 to 9, prefers full sun or partial shade, well-drained soil and a pH of 6.5-7.0.
-It can be grown as a microgreen, sowing every 3 cm, or for its leaves with a 20 cm spacing.
-It is produced by more than 30 countries around the world, but China, Japan, South Korea, India and United States account for 70% of global production.
+It grows in hardiness zones 4 to 9, prefers full sun or partial shade, well-drained soil and a pH of 6.5–7.0.
+It can be grown as a microgreen, sowing every 3 cm, or for its leaves, with 20 cm spacing.
+It is produced by more than 30 countries around the world, but China, Japan, South Korea, India and the United States together account for 70% of global production.